List of Totally Spies! characters

 The Spies.
 Left to right: Alex, Clover and Sam.
+As depicted prior to Season 7.

-The animated television series Totally Spies! follows the adventures of three Beverly Hills teenage girls – Sam, Alex, and Clover – who work as secret agents on missions to save the world while keeping their identity a secret from their peers.
+The animated television series Totally Spies! follows the adventures of three Beverly Hills teenage girls – Clover, Sam, and Alex – who work as secret agents on missions to save the world while keeping their identity a secret from their peers.
 Supporting the girls is their employer Jerry from the World Organization of Human Protection (WOOHP).
 The show has spawned a variety of characters including students from their high school and university, fellow WOOHP agents, and a cast of villains, many of whom have returned in later episodes.